zenns-cmd/housing_prices/README.md

-This project implements linear regression with gradient descent from scratch to predict housing prices
+This project predicts housing prices by applying gradient descent to a linear regression model built from scratch

 ✨ Interactive Version (using streamlit):